Natural Hazards Partnership

 Hazard Impact Framework

-The Hazard Impact Framework provides us with a common and consistent approach to modelling and forecasting natural hazard impacts.
-Specifically, the Hazard Impact Framework is a source of definitions and common concepts in impact modelling.
-It provides standard guidelines and, where necessary, stricter protocols for developing Hazard Impact Models.
+The Hazard Impact Framework (HIF) provides us with a common and consistent approach to modelling and forecasting natural hazard impacts.
+Specifically, the HIF is a source of definitions and common concepts in impact modelling.
+It provides standard guidelines and, where necessary, stricter protocols for developing hazard impact models.

 Hazard Impact Models

-Hazard Impact Models (HIMs), are designed to produce impact and risk information for individual natural hazards.
-Most Hazard Impact Models are composed of three main elements: Hazard, Vulnerability and Exposure.
-HIMs combine data and expertise from partners to identify areas and assets which are most vulnerable to a particular hazard.
-HIMs currently in development include Landslides, Snow and Ice, Surface Water Flooding and Wind.
+Hazard impact models (HIMs) are designed to produce impact and risk information for individual natural hazards.
+Most HIMs are composed of three main elements: hazard, vulnerability and exposure.
+HIMs combine data and expertise from partners to identify areas and assets that are most vulnerable to a particular hazard.
+HIMs currently in development include

 The Natural Hazards Partnership’s particular support to the NRA includes:

-• Coordination of our constituent organisations and agencies to support lead government departments in developing robust ‘reasonable worst case scenarios’ for natural hazards.
+• coordination of constituent organisations and agencies to support lead government departments in developing robust ‘reasonable worst-case scenarios’ for natural hazards

 Geohazard notes

-In response to the work of the Natural Hazards Partnership, the BGS has prepared a number of Geohazard notes to provide relevant summary information for some of the geohazards that could affect the UK.
+In response to the work of NHP, BGS has prepared a number of geohazard notes to provide relevant summary information for some of the geohazards that could affect the UK.
+The notes provide information on how and why a hazard occurs, how it is measured, locations susceptible to that hazard and possible worst-case scenarios.

-The notes also give details on how the BGS and collaborating organisations respond to such hazards.
+The notes also give details on how BGS and collaborating organisations respond to such hazards.

 NHP partners and collaborators

-The Natural Hazards Partnership (NHP) consists of the following public bodies (mainly government departments and agencies, trading funds and public sector research establishments):
+The NHP consists of public bodies — mainly government departments and agencies, trading funds and public-sector research establishments — including:

 You may also be interested in